movies-albrains/.github/docs/architecture_document.md

 - Penalties for users who fail to return a movie on time
 - Notify user when borrowing deadline is being reached
 - Only one copy of the movie may be borrowed by the same user
-- User can add a movie to whitelist, rate and comment a movie
 - rgpd

 ### Non functional requirements